 Who gets eczema herpeticum?

 Eczema herpeticum can happen at any age.
-However, it is most common in young children.
-It is particularly common in young children who have atopic eczema.
+However, it is most common in young children who already have eczema.
+See the separate leaflet called Atopic Eczema.
 The eczema causes breaks in the skin which allows the virus in.
 So it can also happen to people who have other causes of skin breaks - for example, burns or other types of skin conditions.

 What are the symptoms of eczema herpeticum?

 A child or person with eczema herpeticum develops a skin rash which looks like lots of little blisters.
 These are usually in areas where there has been a skin condition (usually atopic eczema).
-The spots are usually quite sore and sometimes itchy.
+The spots are usually quite painful.
 The spots then spread to other areas of skin.
 Eczema herpeticum can develop on any part of the body but is most common on the face or neck.

 If you have eczema herpeticum, you feel unwell.
-You may have a high temperature (fever).
+You may have a high temperature.
 You may be able to feel lumps called lymph nodes in your neck, armpits or groin.
 These come up in response to the infection, to help fight it.

 How is eczema herpeticum diagnosed?